laila-1/sandwich-maker/README.md

 the price of a slice of cheese is 3$, so by spending our money, we can buy one more slice, and we'll have a dollar remaining. that's just enough to make two sandwiches, and not more.

+PS: if you don't know how to run a c++ code, you can copy the code and paste it in codeblocks or visual basic! in codeblocks, clicking on f9 will do.